 What are the key defences to patent infringement?

-Key defenses to patent infringement include: (1) invalidity; and (2) non-infringement.
-Defense by claiming licenses either by law or contract is treated as non-infringement defense.
-Defense based on inequitable conduct is not available in Korea.
+Key defences to patent infringement include: (1) invalidity; and (2) non-infringement.
+Defense by claiming licenses either by law or contract is treated as non-infringement defence.
+Defence based on inequitable conduct is not available in Korea.

 What are the key grounds of patent invalidity?

 The grounds of patent invalidity are provided by Article 133(1) of the KPA.
 Key grounds include the following: non-eligibility; lack of novelty; lack of inventiveness; violation of description requirement of claims or specification; and non-assignment of right from the inventor.
 The invalidation grounds based on non-assignment of right from inventor can only be raised by the inventor or its lawful assignee.
 Meanwhile, the grounds discussed above are not precluded for the reason that a patent is validly granted.

 How is prior art considered in the context of an invalidity action?